simoncoles/zigbee2mqtt-capture/README.md

 Also listen to Home Assistant messages - what are there?
 Something to cull zigbee2mqtt/conservatory_presence from the database

+Add MQTT to the dev container
+Create a service to send example MQTT messages which have realistic timestamps

 ### Readme Template